watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 9. While this update runs, return the Kubernetes management dashboard in the browser.

-10. From the navigation menu, select Replica Sets under Workloads.
+10. From the navigation menu, select **Replica Sets** under **Workloads**.
 From this view, you will see a new replica set for the web, which may still be in the process of deploying (as shown below) or already fully deployed.

     ![At the top of the list, a new web replica set is listed as a pending deployment in the Replica Set box.](media/image144.png)

-11. While the deployment is in progress, you can navigate to the web application and visit the stats page at /stats.
+11. While the deployment is in progress, you can navigate to the web application and visit the stats page at `/stats`.
 Refresh the page as the rolling update executes.
 Observe that the service is running normally, and tasks continue to be load balanced.

     ![On the Stats page, the webTaskId is highlighted.](media/image145.png)